pablodecm/phd_thesis/src/107_chapter_7.md

-The statistical model for particle colliders can be described by a mixture model, each mixture component originating from a group of fundamental physical interaction.
+The statistical model for particle colliders can be described by a mixture model, each mixture component originating from a group of fundamental physical interactions.
 The latent variable structure of the generative model can be mapped to the different simulation steps in the simulation: process type, parton-level four-momenta,